Tynecastle Park: Redevelopment

-Hearts purchased the ground in 1926.
+Hearts bought the ground in the mid-1920s.
+Edinburgh Corporation retained an option to buy it back if the club moved away.
+A Scottish Cup tie against Celtic in February 1926 caused severe congestion at the Gorgie Road end, with spectators spilling onto the pitch.
+Hearts then accelerated their plans to enlarge the ground.
 Over the next four years, the terraces were expanded using ash from the nearby Haymarket railway yards.
-In 1927, Hearts gave the BBC permission to begin radio commentaries from the ground.
+In 1927, Hearts gave the BBC permission to broadcast match commentaries from the ground.
+Club historian David Speed dates the first broadcast from Tynecastle to October 1929.
 New turnstiles were built on Wheatfield Street and subways created to allow access to the terraces.
 Tynecastle's record attendance was achieved in 1932, when 53,396 attended a Scottish Cup tie against Rangers.
 Tynecastle was now tightly squeezed on three sides, however, by narrow streets, Tynecastle High School and bonded warehouses of the North British Distillery.
 Hearts considered moving to Murrayfield Stadium, which had opened in 1925.
 There was also a proposal to move to a new ground in Sighthill.
 The start of the Second World War halted these schemes, however.

 The terraces were concreted in 1951 and Tynecastle became Scotland's first all-concrete stadium in 1954.
 Following the modernisation of the stadium, the club architects said that the capacity stood at 54,359, but for safety reasons only 49,000 tickets were printed and sold for big matches.
 Floodlights were installed at Tynecastle in 1957.
 A roof was constructed along part of the "distillery" side and in the north-west corner of the ground in 1959.
 This work was paid for by the sale of Dave Mackay for £32,000 to Tottenham Hotspur.
+The covered section of the western terrace became known as The Shed, where Hearts supporters gathered during matches.